ProposalDownload as PDF

 Price: $8,000.00 for pair, $4,000.00 "A" Single

-PAUL NOBLE, A and Paul’s Place, 2002 are two companion prints printed by Mike Ward at Atlas Print Studio, London, England in an edition of thirty with six Artist's Proofs, two Printer’s Proofs and one archival proof published by I.C.
-Editions, a division of Susan Inglett Gallery.
+PAUL NOBLE, A and Paul’s Place (2002) are two companion prints printed by Mike Ward at Atlas Print Studio, London, England in an edition of thirty with six Artist's Proofs, two Printer’s Proofs and one archival proof published by I.C.
+Editions, NYC.
 Plates were made by Hugh Stoneman at Stoneman Graphics, Cornwall, England.
-Each sheet measures 26” by 35 1/2”.
+Each sheet measures 26 x 35 1/2 in.

-A and Paul’s Place can be found in the collection of the Tate Gallery, London; the Worcester Art Museum, Worcester; University Art Museum at Colorado State University; Spencer Museum University of Kansas; and Bowdoin College Museum, Brunswick.
-The project has been seen in exhibitions at Kettle’s Yard, Cambridge and a survey of the artist’s work at the Albright-Knox Art Gallery, Buffalo.
+A and Paul’s Place can be found in the collection of the Tate Gallery, London; The Worcester Art Museum, Worcester; and Bowdoin College Museum, Brunswick.
+The project has been seen in exhibitions at Kettle’s Yard, Cambridge; the Worcester Art Museum, Worcester; and a survey of the artist’s work at the Albright-Knox Art Gallery, Buffalo.